List of linguistic rights in European constitutions: Czech Republic

 Special enactments deal with the aforementioned constitutional rights of minorities.
 Special treatment is afforded to Slovak language, which may be the language of administrative and other procedure according to a number of specific laws.
 According to the Act on Rights of Members of Minorities, citizens belonging to minorities, which traditionally and on long-term basis live within the territory of the Czech Republic, enjoy the right to use their language in communication with authorities and in front of the courts of law.
 Other than Slovak, the languages of officially recognized minorities in the Czech Republic are Bulgarian, Croatian, German, Greek, Hungarian, Polish, Romani, Russian, Rusyn, Serbian and Ukrainian.
 These are indirectly under constitutional protection of the Charter's Article 25 via the Act on Rights of Minorities and official Government recognition.
 Unlike in many other European countries, the minorities' linguistic rights are not regionally restricted and may be enjoyed within the territory of the whole country.
-Among minorities which are as of 2012 seeking the same status are the Vietnamese and the Belorussian.
+Among minorities which are as of 2012 seeking the same status are Vietnamese and Belarusians.